brianhouse/sound_art/NEXT.md

 go through Moodle to add the "slides such as Keynote" phrase

+chavez was great, but what about Victoria Chen??

+Christian Marclay?

 ## Intro

 can the intro be a way of teaching transduction, rather than listening? use bodies to make a recording system?